 A state wherein the AI model is outdated, for instance if the trained model does not contain current data and/or does not meet current requirements.
 Outdated models can affect prediction quality in intelligent software.

-Opacity9

-When one or more features of an AI system, such as processes, the provenance of data sets, functions, output or behavior are unavailable or incomprehensible to all stakeholders—usually an antonym for transparency (2.3.17).

-Predictability1,11
+Predictability1

-A property of an AI-based vehicle system that enables reliable assumptions by stakeholders about the output of the AI system, meaning that the predications are accurate and that this claim is supported by statistical evidence.
+A property of an AI-based vehicle system that enables reliable assumptions by stakeholders about the output of the AI system.
 Reliability1,5,11

-The ability of the AI system, model or component to perform its intended task (or function) consistently without error under stated conditions and for a specified period of time.
+The ability of the AI system, model or component to perform its intended task (or function) consistently.
 Resilience1

 The ability of the AI system, model or component to recover operational condition quickly following an incident.